 There are blue plastic bins located all over campus for recycling used paper.
 If you have paper that you want to trash—please recycle it rather than put it in the garbage.
 Any documents with personal information such as social security, driver’s license, and account numbers should be shredded before placing them in a recycling container.

 If you need help with technology questions, SalukiTech is the most convenient and quick way to resolve the issue.
 SalukiTech’s mission is to help with technology issues related to your employment or work at SIU.
 Nonetheless, they are willing to answer general questions if the question is within their knowledge base and skill set.

-If you need a personal device repaired, we encourage you to use the SalukiTech Service Center located on the first floor of Morris Library.
+If you need a personal device repaired, we encourage you to use the SalukiTech Solution Center located on the first floor of Morris Library.
 The service center was created as a convenient and inexpensive resource for SIU students, faculty, and staff.
 The service center is staffed by students who have trained to become Dell-certified technicians; our technicians can repair most technology devices: desktops, laptops, tablets, printers, and gaming systems.
-Service standards in the service center compare with those in any retail repair center and the service center offers assistance in as many as 15 different languages.

 How do I report an outage?